orion-services/users/README.md

 - Password recovery
 - User profile management

-For detailed information about the frontend playground, including development setup and configuration, see the [Frontend Documentation](docs/frontend/Frontend.md).
+For detailed information about the playground, including how to run it in development and production modes, social login configuration, and user guide, see the [Playground Documentation](docs/playground/Playground.md).

 ## Packaging and running the application